 As a teacher, students talk to me a lot about their lives, including their romantic lives (whether I ask or not!).
-At the end of a school year (and other times even), guys think it is the right time to send girls messages declaring the great love they have felt for them the entire year.
+At the end of a school year (and other times too), guys think it’s the right time to send girls messages declaring the great love they have felt for them the entire year.

 Even if they don’t use the “love” word, guys will message some girl about how perfect and beautiful she is, how they have liked her from afar all year, or they had a crush on her, and so forth.
 Sometimes these guys are even good friends with the girl in question.